dartmouth-cs52/dartmouth-cs52.github.io/lectures/09_routing/index_slides.md

   * refresh reloads to same place

 ???
-* loss of state on navigation away from page
+* dont' want loss of state on navigation away from page
+* urls that are meaningful to allow bookmarking etc